skellis46/slipbox/somatics unlimited.md

 ### Patchwork quilt

-I observed that the articles in the journal are mostly individual cells of information that present their own idea oblivious to other practices and debates in the field.
-It is as if we are -- through the journal -- building a patchwork quilt in which the various (and very different) pieces are waiting to be stitched together, or perhaps are roughly hung together by the acronym JDSP.
+The articles in the journal are mostly individual cells of information that present their own idea oblivious to other practices and debates in the field.
+It is as if we are -- through the journal -- building a patchwork quilt in which the various (and very different) pieces are waiting to be stitched together, or perhaps are roughly held together by the acronym JDSP.
 There are exceptions particularly in the earlier issues, and then later in articles for example by Nuding [-@nuding-2021-approaching] and Laidlaw [-@laidlaw-2021-ecological].
 But I suspect these are exceptions that prove the rule.

 I wonder if we could all agree that this patchwork phenomena in JDSP is a thing.
 We don't have to agree on whether it is a good or bad thing.
 But that it exists.
 Perhaps it is a thing because somatics as an artistic-scholarly field is still fledgling?
 But is it still fledgling?
 When might we be ready enough to shed the _new_ label?
 I worry that we hide behind it to rationalise this patchwork phenomenon I have observed and am describing.
 That thinking of ourselves as fledgling is the means by which we get to say what we want, as if someday (in the distant future) these claims will be given the evidence they deserve or that we know to be right.
 Remember the brouhaha in our field about mirror neurons?

 ### Descriptions of practice

 The articles that most commonly do NOT make claims are those that are simple descriptions or presentations of practice.
 For example Whitehead [-@whitehead-2021-stitching], Crisp and Roberts [-@crisp-2021-reflections], Tokunow et al [-@tokunow-2021-stages], Wolfman [-@wolfman-2021-video], and Weber Da Silva et al [-@weberdasilva-2020-am].
-It is curious to read these writings and the sense of space they gave me after the feeling of being inundated with claims that seemed impossible to substantiate.
+It is curious to read these writings and the sense of space they gave me which was entirely different from my feeling of insecurity and befuddlement while noticing claim after unsubstantiated claim.

 It seems that one vital part of the Journal's role is as a place where current practices are shared.
 I'll note though -- and this is a particular bug bear of mine [see @ellis-forthcoming-ecosystemic] that rarely are these descriptions of practice drawn into dialogue with other similar or overlapping practices.
 They are more or less isolated bubbles of practice which likewise contribute to the patchwork I have just discussed.